-Resilience is a critical soft skill essential to career success and work happiness.
-We may not talk about resilience often in the context of career success as we typically expect work /life to treat us fairly.
+Resilience is a soft skill that is essential to career success and work happiness.
+We may not talk about resilience often in the context of career success, as we typically expect work /life to treat us fairly.
+However, a recent experience reminded me that life and work are not always fair or reasonable.
+It also reminded me that when life gives me a lemon, I can choose to be a victim or be resilient and make lemonade.

-My recent experience reminded me that life or work is not always fair or reasonable.
-And when life gives me a lemon, I can choose to be a victim or be resilient and make lemonade.
-What happened to me is not work related but the same principles of resilience apply.
 My 3 year old daughter’s Mandarin immersion preschool – Language-in-Action – abruptly announced 2 weeks ago that they will be closing mid-year.
-All the parents and teachers were stunned.
-No explanation was given.
-We had exactly 10 days to respond and have to find another suitable spot to continue our children’s Mandarin education.
-Usually these things takes months of research and mid year is the hardest time to find any openings.
+All the parents and teachers were stunned, and no explanation was given to us.
+We had exactly 10 days to respond and find another suitable spot to continue our children’s Mandarin education.
+Usually these things take months of research, and the middle of the year is the hardest time to find any openings.
 What a holiday “gift” to receive.

-- Being passed for a promotion you expected – This school’s director told us only last month how committed she was to this program.
+- Being passed up for a promotion you expected – This school’s director told us only last month how committed she was to this program.

-If you look at anyone you admire in your career, I bet you they can all tell you many stories of great adversity they have faced.
-At the end of day, it was their ability to be resilient that kept them achieving.
+What happened to me is not work related, but the same principles of resilience apply.
+If you look at anyone you admire in your career, I bet they could all tell you many stories of great adversities they and to face and overcome.
+At the end of the day, it was their resilience that kept them achieving.
 You can do the same.
-Happy Thanksgiving.
 I am always in your corner.